hamzahass/bio_chatbot/README.md

 ### Data

 The data can be accesses through the following [link](https://drive.google.com/drive/folders/1C9xZqJB2pIShfn62ArqRMf_A0i0zqZZB?usp=sharing) (google drive).
-The downloaded data folder can replace the one in the repo.
+The downloaded data folder can be placed into the root of our repo.